Buying and selling a farm, business or home

 The conveyancing issues for the transfer of farms and farmland can be a lot more complex than for other types of land and property.
 Typically, there are a greater number of documents, including leases and licences that you may have to consider.
 These cover the transfer of such items are:

-When a farm of farmland is sold, it is often bundled with other items such as farming equipment, plant, generators and so on.
+When a farm is sold, it is often bundled with other items such as farming equipment, plant, silos, generators and so on.
 You have rights to make proper inspections and should be aware of what they are.

 A relatively common problem to consider when buying and selling larger farms is the existence of multiple titles, and the potential savings that can be made on Stamp Duty by separately transferring the titles.